steliosploumpis/Universal_Head_3DMM/README.md

 ## Abstract

-Three-dimensional Morphable Models (3DMMs) are powerful statistical tools for representing the 3D surfaces of an object class.
-In this context, we identify an interesting question that has previously not received research attention: is it possible to combine two or more 3DMMs that (a) are built using different templates that perhaps only partly overlap, (b) have different representation capabilities and (c) are built from different datasets that may not be publicly-available?
-In answering this question, we make two contributions.
-First, we propose two methods for solving this problem: i. use a regressor to complete missing parts of one model using the other, ii. use the Gaussian Process framework to blend covariance matrices from multiple models.
-Second, as an example application of our approach, we build a new head and face model that combines the variability and facial detail of the LSFM with the full head modelling of the LYHM.
-The resulting combined model achieves state-of-the-art performance and outperforms existing head models by a large margin.
-Finally, as an application experiment, we reconstruct full head representations from single, unconstrained images by utilizing our proposed large-scale model in conjunction with the Face-Warehouse blendshapes for handling expressions.
+Three-dimensional Morphable Models (3DMMs) are powerful statistical tools for representing the 3D shapes and textures of an object class.
+Here we present the most complete 3DMM of the human head to date that includes face, cranium, ears, eyes, teeth and tongue.
+To achieve this, we propose two methods for combining existing 3DMMs of different overlapping head parts: i.~use a regressor to complete missing parts of one model using the other, ii.~use the Gaussian Process framework to blend covariance matrices from multiple models.
+Thus we build a new combined face-and-head shape model that blends the variability and facial detail of an existing face model (the LSFM) with the full head modelling capability of an existing head model (the LYHM).
+Then we construct and fuse a highly-detailed ear model to extend the variation of the ear shape.
+Eye and eye region models are incorporated into the head model, along with basic models of the teeth, tongue and inner mouth cavity.
+The new model achieves state-of-the-art performance.
+We use our model to reconstruct full head representations from single, unconstrained images allowing us to parameterize craniofacial shape and texture, along with the ear shape, eye gaze and eye color.

 ## Approach